spring-attic/spring-init/README.md

 }
 ```

 Look at the samples for code to copy.
-If you are using Eclipse you will need the M2E APT plugin.
+If you are using Eclipse you will need the M2E tooling.

 Build and run: